 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, age, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Contributors to the conference, event-related sites, and/or our interactive channels (Github repository, Slack, gitter, IRC), sponsors or similar, are also subject to the anti-harassment policy.
 Organizers (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 PWLConf shares space with Strange Loop, and attendees are expected to follow their policies as well.

-Since it is not possible to always correctly identify lanyards (including that sometimes people take them off), photos will not be published if there are red or yellow lanyards visible, or if it’s ambiguous as to someone’s preference.
-Do not publish identifiable photos of people wearing red lanyards or those wearing yellow lanyards from whom you did not receive permission.
+Since it is not possible to always correctly identify lanyards (including that sometimes people take them off), photos will not be published if there are red or blue lanyards visible, or if it’s ambiguous as to someone’s preference.
+Do not publish identifiable photos of people wearing red lanyards or those wearing blue lanyards from whom you did not receive permission.
 Follow the same rules for speakers: if their lanyard is visible, please abide by the preference expressed.
 If not visible, assume that pictures are not ok unless you've asked them.